Skip to content Skip to navigation menu

 Step 4

 Use a jigsaw or hacksaw to cut along these lines.
 Remove the wedge, but keep it as you’ll need it later.
 Fit the board into position around the radiator pipe.
 You may need to trim the profile edge with a chisel.
 Lay down the board, then push the wedge back into place using grab adhesive.
-Add a pipe surround for a neat finish, securing it with grab adhesive.
+Add a pipe collar for a neat finish, securing it with grab adhesive.

 Obstacle-Step-24.jpg